cfernandesFEUP/GEARpie/README.md

 ## Report Output Example

-The report can be easily exported to pdf using pypdf (not implemented because is useless for the author).
+The report can be easily exported to pdf using pypdf (not implemented).

 <p align="center">
     <img src="LOGOS/OUT0.png"width="600"/>